wiseman-timelord/Chat-Gradio-Gguf/README.md

 # Development
 - Remember: This project is for a chat interface, and is not intended to overlap with other blueprints/projects, `Rpg-Gradio-Gguf` or `Code-Gradio-Gguf` or `Agent-Gradio-Gguf`.
 This Program is also intended to be basic, in order for people to be able to use it as a framework for more complicated AI systems, or even my other projects.
 1. (issues with truncation of input) If context size is loaded with model at 8k, then modified to 64k, then I try to input ~50k of data, it then tries to input 50k into 8k, and produces an error.
 Either, there is something that is not updating or when the context size is altered, at the point of "Save Settings" we need to reload the model.
-1. Still additional blank line to each line it prints for "AI-Chat" responses, its not the raw output, its the actual interface, it seemed fine on laptop though, so possibly this is a browser issue or my desktop pc setup.
+1. Still additional blank line to each line it prints for "AI-Chat" responses under windows but not linux, and not certain browsers, its not the raw output, its the actual interface, it seemed fine on laptop though, so possibly this is a browser issue or my desktop pc setup, or a driver issue.
-2. The stop button is being worked on.
 3. **Safe Globals** - Standardize all global variables using safe, unique three-word labels to avoid conflicts.
 4. Web-searching is a bit iffy, I found the input "latest version of grok?" worked.
 Need to improve later, DDGS was hard to work with at the time due to being NEW, and most online information is for DuckDuckGo-Search library still.
 They are used a little differently.
 Investigate/upgrade.
-5. Upgrade ideas for the right panel...
-- a button switching right panel to visualizes the, FastEmbed/Llama.cpp/SpaCy", in some simple method, that is somehow interesting, with a toggle between displays of what is able to be displayed based on current output?
-Switching buttons, but if pressed again, then off.
-- One of the panels needs a quick edit for, "Context Size" and "Batch Output", with save button, and will update relating settings in json, as well as ensure the settings are then consistent between, "the sidebar and configuration tab".

 ## Credits
 Thanks to all the following teams, for the use of their software/platforms...